National Strategic Action Plan for Blood Cancer

 - Achieve best practice.

-The Leukaemia Foundation was commissioned by the Australian Government to develop the National Action Plan on behalf of the blood cancer community.
+The National Action Plan was commissioned by the Australian Government and launched by the Health Minister in Blood Cancer Awareness Month September 2020.
 Thank you to the many organisations and individuals who have supported and provided input into its development.

 The vision, priorities and actions in the National Action Plan are there to improve survival and quality of life for people living with a blood cancer.